These Parts Of Northeast Could See Up To Foot Of Snow From Quick-Moving System

-A quick-moving storm moving across the region will bring up to a foot of snow to parts of the Northeast.
+A quick-moving storm sweeping across the region will bring up to a foot of snow to parts of the Northeast.

 The time frame for the system is late Tuesday night, Nov.
 15 into Wednesday morning, Nov.
 16.